ricardojoserf/ricardojoserf.github.io/_posts/2025-4-2-nativetokenimpersonate.md

 excerpt_separator: <!--more-->
 ---

-Impersonate users by stealing tokens to create new processes using only NTAPI functions.
+Tool to impersonate users by stealing their tokens using only NTAPI functions.
 It supports two types of impersonation, one similar to CreateProcessWithToken and the other to ImpersonateLoggedOnUser.

 <!--more-->